xandermacha/TechCatalyst_DE_2025_pub/Activities/Week 4/SQL/SQL Drills/SQL Drills 1.md

 #### **9. Monthly Sales Analysis (Using CTE)**

-Using a CTE, determine the total sales for each month of the year.
-Display the month and the corresponding total sales.
+Monthly Sales Analysis (Using CTE): Using a CTE, calculate the total sales revenue for **each calendar month** in the dataset.
+Display each month (e.g., `1995-01-01`) and its corresponding total sales, ordered chronologically.

 #### **10. Top Supplier Overview (Using CTE)**

-Using a CTE, identify the top 5 suppliers based on the total value of parts they supply.
-Display the supplier name and the total value of parts supplied.
+Using a CTE, identify the top 5 suppliers based on the total **revenue generated from parts they sold** (as recorded in the `LINEITEM` table).
+Display the supplier's name and their total calculated revenue, ordered from highest to lowest.